wazuh/wazuh-documentation/source/user-manual/configuration/ossec-conf/syscheck.rst

 .. note::

-   This may delay the initialization of realtime scans.
+   This may delay the initialization of real-time scans.

 ``scan_day``
 ------------

-Day of the week to run the scans
+Day of the week to run the scans(one entry per line).
+Multiple lines may be entered to include multiple registry entries.

 .. topic:: Default value